DeviCatOutlet/devicatoutlet.github.io/contact.md

 E3B 0H8 </b> <br>

 <i>To anyone interested in sending something more than lettermail to our PO Box,
-please take note of the following:
+please take note of the following:</i>

-If Canadian taxes are not paid at the point of sale when the item crosses the border into Canada, we will be charged COD (Collect On Delivery) to receive the item.
+<i>If Canadian taxes are not paid at the point of sale when the item crosses the
+border into Canada, we will be charged COD (Collect On Delivery) to receive the item.
 Therefore, we will have to refuse any gifts that incur COD.</i>